inalogy/adaptive-ssh-connector/README.md

 ## Set PowerShell as default shell on Windows
-Make sure that the powershell is default shell, otherwise this will not work due to style of argument passing between cmd and powershell because midPoint will sent them as for powershell like "$name = value;" and this will result in error in cmd
+Make sure that the powershell is default shell, otherwise this will not work due to style of argument passing between cmd and powershell because midPoint will send them as for powershell like "$name = value;" and this will result in error in cmd
 ### PowerShell command:
 ```powershell
 New-ItemProperty -Path "HKLM:\SOFTWARE\OpenSSH" -Name DefaultShell -Value "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" -PropertyType String -Force